Black Orchid (character)

-Black Orchid is the name of four superheroines published by DC Comics.
-The original version of the character first appeared in Adventure Comics #428 (cover-dated July 1973).
+Black Orchid is a superheroine published by DC Comics.
+The character first appeared in Adventure Comics #428 (cover-dated July 1973).

+The character has undergone numerous changes in her biography and powers over the years.
+Initially, her identity was a mystery, and her primary power was mastery of disguise, often impersonating background female characters.
+Various speculations about her origins were presented, but ultimately refuted.

+In 1988, writer Neil Gaiman introduced an origin story for Black Orchid, giving her the name Susan Linden-Thorne and the background of a human-plant hybrid, connected to other DC Universe plant-human hybrids like Swamp Thing and Poison Ivy.
+After Linden was murdered by her abusive husband, her DNA was used to create plant-human hybrids, one of which took up her mantle after Linden's death.
+The character was relaunched again in 1993 as Flora Black, with the ability to manipulate pheromones and control minds, making her a femme fatale.
+This series saw Flora's demise and a younger version, Suzy, taking up the mantle of Black Orchid.
+In the 2011 reboot of DC's continuity, The New 52, a new version of the character named Alba Garcia was introduced.
+Alba is a former army private whose arms were amputated, and she transforms into a purple Swamp Thing-like creature.
+Her powers involve the ability to shape-shift and manipulate elemental forces.

+Throughout all the different versions, the powers of the Black Orchid character have varied but generally include super strength, flight, durability, and the power of disguise or shape-shifting.

 Development

-DeZuñiga found the most obvious inspiration for the Orchid’s garb from her flower namesake, Cymbidium canaliculatum, a plant resplendent with dark black-purple petals and sepals.
-It was a Golden Age Quality Comics hero that would further serve as a muse for the artist.
-DeZuñiga described brainstorming the design concept, "I read the character description and [recalled that] in the ’40s there was this character called the Black Condor, but [since] that was a male superhero, I took some ideas and revised [it] to a female form."
+When designing Black Orchid, artist Tony DeZuñiga took inspiration from Cymbidium canaliculatum, a plant with dark purple petals, and Black Condor.
+He stated that he "read the character description and [recalled that] in the ’40s there was this character called the Black Condor, but [since] that was a male superhero, [he] took some ideas and revised [it] to a female form."

 Fictional character biographies

 Susan Linden-Thorne

 Although she has a number of superpowers (including flight, super-strength, and invulnerability to bullets) her main ability is a mastery of disguise.
-She often spends an entire investigation impersonating a seemingly insignificant female background character (e.g. a maid, a secretary, someone's girlfriend) and the other characters only discover her involvement at the end of the story upon finding the bound and gagged woman she impersonated, and an abandoned disguise with her calling card, a black orchid.
+She often spends an entire investigation impersonating a seemingly insignificant female background character, with the other characters only discovering her involvement at the end of the story upon finding the woman she impersonated and an abandoned disguise with her calling card, a black orchid.

-After appearing in Adventure Comics #'s 428–430, a backup feature starring the character ran in The Phantom Stranger #31–32, 35–36, and 38–41 (1974–1976).
-Black Orchid subsequently appeared sporadically, including occasional cameos in the Crisis on Infinite Earths 12-issue limited series, Blue Devil Annual #1, Deadshot #1, and Invasion! #2.
-She had a slightly larger role in Suicide Squad as a member of the team in issues #4, 7, 11–12, and 22 (1987–1988).
+After appearing in Adventure Comics #428–430, a backup feature starring the character ran in The Phantom Stranger #31–32, 35–36, and 38–41 (1974–1976).
+Black Orchid subsequently appeared sporadically, including cameos in Crisis on Infinite Earths, Blue Devil, Deadshot, and Invasion!.
+She had a larger role in Suicide Squad as a member of the eponymous team.
 She also had an appearance in the non-continuity children's comic book Super Friends #31.